duckduckgo/duckduckgo-documentation/duckduckhack/spice/spice_basic_tutorial.md

     "use strict";
 ```

-We begin by invoking an anonymous, immediate function, which takes an object as input (i.e. the environment) and then we turn on JavaScript's [strict mode](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions_and_function_scope/Strict_mode?redirectlocale=en-US&redirectslug=JavaScript%2FReference%2FFunctions_and_function_scope%2FStrict_mode).
+We begin by invoking an anonymous, immediate function, which takes an object as input (i.e. the environment) and then we turn on JavaScript's [Strict Mode](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions_and_function_scope/Strict_mode?redirectlocale=en-US&redirectslug=JavaScript%2FReference%2FFunctions_and_function_scope%2FStrict_mode).
 You don't really need to understand the purpose of these first two lines to create a Spice instant answer, however they're both necessary and must be included.

+## Define our Callback Function

 ```javascript
     env.ddg_spice_npm = function (api_result) {
 ```

 We now define our callback function, `ddg_spice_npm`, using a function expression and set it as an attribute of the `env` object that was passed into our anonymous function.
 The name we specify here ***must*** match the name of our Spice package, which we discussed above.
 We also specify that the callback function takes one input parameter, which we have named `api_result`.
 All Spice callback functions should look like this.
 The name for the input should **always** be called `api_result`.
 This is part of our naming convention and helps to standardize the JavaScript code.

+## Validate our API Response

 ###### npm.js (continued)